RISE for Faculty

 Service-Learning Faculty Learning Community (FLC), in partnership with the Faculty Commons: Bellevue College is tackling service-learning in a big way by offering a year-long FLC to those who want in-depth guidance into how to incorporate service into a course.
 Faculty who participate receive professional development credits, a stipend, and the possibility of engaging in a larger way as ambassadors and facilitators for service-learning.

 Brown Bag Workshops, in partnership with the Faculty Commons: The RISE Learning Institute provides short workshops about civic engagement, service-learning, reflective pedagogies, and more.
-For Fall 2017, RISE is offering two events in the areas of Service Learning and Community Engagement:
+The Fall 2017 community engagement workshops have wrapped up for the quarter.
+Visit the Faculty Commons for information about future workshops.

-One-on-One Support: The RISE Learning Institute offers many services and guidance to help faculty determine the best way or ways to engage the community through their classrooms.
-RISE is looking to launch a variety of service-learning and community-engaged courses in Fall 2017.
-If you have interest in adding this pedagogy to your class, or simply want to know more about service-learning, contact Sapan Parekh to set up a meeting.
+One-on-One Support.
+The RISE Learning Institute offers many services and guidance to help faculty determine the best way or ways to engage the community through their classrooms.
+RISE worked closely with faculty to launch service-learning across the campus in Fall 2017, and it hopes to build on this more in upcoming quarters.
+Therefore, if you have interest in adding this pedagogy to your class, or simply want to know more about service-learning, contact Sapan Parekh to set up a meeting.

 RISE is Experiential Learning